Attorney for Pedestrian Accidents on the Las Vegas Strip

 Only a qualified personal injury attorney can examine your case and determine the grounds, if any, for a personal injury claim.
 Such claims can help victims achieve the justice they deserve, while also helping to recover compensation or other financial damages due to their injury.

-To get started with a member of our legal team, contact the law office of Bertoldo, Baker, Carter & Smith Law Firm today at (702) 505-8115.
+To get started with a member of our legal team, contact Bertoldo Carter Smith & Cullen today at (702) 505-8115 or send us an email.

 - Pedestrian Accidents Remain Well Above National Average In Las Vegas